intmus/inttheory19-20/_01-pitches-clefs/a1-pitchesclefs.md

 Treble clef is sometimes referred to as a *G-clef*, and bass clef can be called an *F-clef*.
 Alto and tenor clefs are known as *C-clefs*.

-## Goals for this topic
+### Goals for this topic

 Use the examples below to find:
 - the order of pitch names for each clef's lines and spaces.
 - why treble clef is a G-clef, why bass clef is an F-clef, and why alto and tenor clefs are C-clefs.
 - where middle C is on each clef
 - any tips or tricks that may help in differentiating and reading clefs.
-    - Hint: Many students begin their studies of clefs by relating the unfamiliar clefs to their most familiar clef.

 {% capture ex1 %}X: 1
 T: Pitches and Clefs
+T: The treble and alto clefs are in unison.
+T: The tenor and bass clefs are in unison.
+T: The treble and bass clefs are separated by one octave.
 M: 4/4
 L:1/4
 K:C
 V:1 name="Treble Clef"
-e a f b g ^c G|]
+E A F B G ^C G,|]
 w: E A F B G C# G
 V:2 name="Alto Clef" clef="alto"
 E A F B G ^C G,|]